7 Best Festivals In India In December To Keep You Warm

 All of us would agree on the point that festivals are the lifeline of Indian culture.
 They define, shape up and delineate Indian traditions, ways of living and a collective wish to disseminate love, affection and bonding that otherwise gets marginalized in our present day hectic lives.
 They connect us to past and make us retain our faith in celebrating what is quintessentially ours.
 For most of us, they might be the signifiers of a certain ancient or historic tradition, however, their evolution is symbolic of the ways human society is changing and co-opting newer ideas into its folds of thinking.
 Come December and most of India gets cozy under the warm blankets, however, we still have some festivals that keep us genial and keep our spirits high in the face of chilly winters.
-So here is a list of some of the Festivals in India in December for the year 2016 that would mark the end of the year with a warm note and welcome the new year with a bang!
+So here is a list of some of the Festivals in India in December (updated for 2017) that would mark the end of the year with a warm note and welcome the new year with a bang!

 1. Sunburn Festival - Asia's Largest Music Festival in December

 image source: youtube